Find answers to your questions about coverage, payment, membership with Teachers Life Insurance and more.

 How do I become a Teachers Life Member?

-What is an “active Member”?
+What is an “Active Member”?

 What’s my Member ID number?

-You can find your Member ID number on official documents such as correspondence, policy certificates, premium invoices and the Annual Meeting proxy.
+Your Teachers Life Member ID is better than your name or date of birth as identification in our system because those personal details may not be unique.
+You can find your Member ID on official documents such as Teachers Life correspondence, policy certificates, premium invoices and the annual meeting mailing.

 When will I need my Member ID?